femiguez/apsimx/README.md

 > devtools::install_github("femiguez/apsimx", build_vignettes = TRUE,
 > build_opts = c("--no-resave-data", "--no-manual"))

-For an introduction after you load the packge read the vignette
+If you do build the vignettes, there is an  introduction to the package

 > vignette("apsimx")

-If you want to write scripts but are not interested in 'apsimx' specifically read the "apsimx-scripts" vignette.
+and a document which might help you build your own scripts either in R or other languages

 > vignette("apsimx-scripts")